etendosoftware/docs/compiled_docs.md

     :octicons-package-16: Javapackage: `com.etendoerp.copilot.dbquerytool`

-    This copilot app is capable of help users read information from the database.
+    This assistant is capable of help users read information from the database.
 It allows users to ask questions in natural language and get the SQL query that retrieves the information they need.

     !!! info
         For more information, visit [SQL Expert user guide](https://docs.etendo.software/latest/user-guide/etendo-copilot/bundles/sql-expert.md).